End to End Generative AI Architecture Explained

 💰

 Generative AI can become expensive if not managed properly.
-Token usage control reduces waste.
-Caching stores repeated answers.
-Batching groups requests to lower cost.
-Hybrid routing sends simple tasks to smaller models and complex tasks to stronger models.
 Scaling strategy ensures performance remains stable during peak demand.
 How to design scalable generative AI architecture depends on smart cost management.

 👥